ULHPC/ulhpc-docs/docs/jobs/gnu-parallel.md

 - allocates resources for a job,
 - launches the [job steps](/jobs/steps/).

 Slurm is designed to allocate resources in an allocation loop that runs periodically, usually every 30-180s, depending on its configuration.
 If many small jobs are in the queue, then operations triggered during the allocation loop, such as backfilling, become expensive.
 As a result, the scheduling loop can delay past its period, causing the scheduler to appear slow and unresponsive.
-GNU parallel executes multiple commands in parallel in a single allocation, removing the need to allocate resources and reducing the scheduler load.
+GNU parallel executes multiple commands in parallel in a single allocation or even in a single job step, removing the need to allocate resources and reducing the scheduler load.

 !!! info "When should GNU parallel be used?"

-    As a rule of thumb, if you are planning to execute jobs campaigns that require more that 10 job allocations per minute, then please consider using [GNU parallel](https://www.gnu.org/software/parallel/).
+    As a rule of thumb,

+    - if you are planning to execute jobs campaigns that require more that 10 job allocations per minute, then please consider [grouping jobs with GNU parallel](#grouping-allocations-with-gnu-parallel);
+    - if you are planning to execute jobs that cumulatively launch more that 1000 job steps per minute, the please consider [grouping job and job steps using GNU parallel](#grouping-allocations-and-job-steps-with-gnu-parallel).

-## Running HPC jobs with GNU parallel
+## Using GNU parallel in HPC jobs

 [GNU parallel](https://www.gnu.org/software/parallel/) (command `parallel`)is a shell tool for executing jobs in parallel using one or more computers.
 A job can be a single command or a small script that has to be run for each of the lines in the input.